Vietnam.vn - Nền tảng quảng bá Việt Nam

-In the origin of Vietnamese culture, from the beginning, people understood and considered the Five Elements as the concretization of the law of movement and transformation of all things and phenomena and were effectively applied in many areas of life and beliefs.
+In the origin of Vietnamese culture, from the beginning, people have understood and considered the Five Elements as the concretization of the law of movement and transformation of all things and phenomena and have been effectively applied in many areas of life and beliefs.
 The ancients still knew that all things are born, exist and develop in the natural environment based on 5 basic elements: Metal, Wood, Water, Fire, Earth, called the Five Elements.

 Five Elements Belief